tzarembinski/golf-coach/README.md

 ## Support

-For issues or questions, please create an issue in the project repository.
+For detailed backend documentation, see `README.md` in the root directory.
+For detailed frontend documentation, see `frontend/README.md`.

+For API documentation, visit http://localhost:8000/docs when the backend is running.